The Difference Between B2B Sales and B2C Sales and How They Work

 Business-to-business sales can also include services.
 Attorneys who take cases for business clients, accounting firms that help companies do their taxes, and technical consultants who set up networks and email are all examples of B2B service providers.

 B2B vs. B2C Sales

-Selling B2B is different from B2C in a number of ways.
-First and foremost, you'll typically be dealing with either professional buyers or high level executives when you attempt to make a B2B sale.
-These buyers make their livings getting the best deal possible out of salespeople and they're good at it.
-High level executives might include the CEOs of major corporations.
+Selling B2B is different from selling B2C in a number of ways.
+The greatest difference is that you'll typically be dealing with either professional buyers or high-level executives when you attempt to make B2B sales.
+Buyers make their livings getting the best deals possible out of salespeople and they're good at it.
+Executives might include the CEOs of major corporations.

 When You're Dealing With Buyers

 It pays to keep in mind that most professional buyers have received extensive training in how to work with—and see through—salespeople.
 Selling tactics that might work well with uninitiated consumers will often fail with buyers.
 They'll see you coming a mile away.

 Buyers also know exactly how to manipulate salespeople and they'll often employ tricks like stalling to try to wrangle a better price from you on the product.